The End of Innocence

 "Yes."

-She got up, left the room, and slept in Angie’s bed.
-I—ashamed—grabbed a handful of sleeping pills.
+She got up, left the room, and slept in Angie's bed.
+I—I am ashamed to say—grabbed a handful of sleeping pills.
+I just wanted oblivion I could not face it.
 Not my proudest moment.

 The next day, I asked what she wanted.